Michaelrappa/Ice-Age-Extinction/index.md

 MacPhee, Ross D. E., and Hans-Dieter Sues.
 Extinctions in near Time: Causes, Contexts, and 	Consequences.
 New York: Springer, 2013.

 Malhi, Yadvinder, Christopher E. Doughty, Mauro Galetti, Felisa A. Smith, Jens-Christian 	Svenning, and John W. Terborgh.
 "Megafauna and ecosystem function from the 	Pleistocene to the Anthropocene."
 Proceedings of the National Academy of Sciences 113, 	no. 4 (2016): 838-846.

+Mann, Daniel H., Groves Pamela, V. Benjamin, Gaglioti, and A. Shapiro Beth.
+2019.
+"Climate‐driven ecological stability as a globally shared cause of Late Quaternary megafaunal extinctions: the Plaids and Stripes Hypothesis."
+Biological Reviews 94 (1): 328-352.

 Mann, Daniel H., Pamela Groves, Michael L. Kunz, Richard E. Reanier, and Benjamin V. 	Gaglioti.
 "Ice-age megafauna in Arctic Alaska: extinction, invasion, 	survival."
 Quaternary Science Reviews 70 (2013): 91-108.